Cloud Database Security Issues And Challenges

 Will a public cloud be more or less secure than your on-premise environment?
 What new and different security issues do cloud environments present?

-Cloud database security concerns fall into three basic categories:
+Cloud database security issues and challenges fall into three basic categories:

 - Data access control